njugTumz/kyosk-front-end/README.md

     minikube start
 2. **Create Kubernetes Manifests**
    The Kubernetes deployment is defined in the following YAML files:
-   **deployment.yaml:** Defines the deployment configuration for the containerized app.
+   **deployment.yaml:Defines the deployment configuration for the containerized app.**

     apiVersion: apps/v1
     kind: Deployment